 With this config, changes from every pull request will be built in all development versions of Fedora (at the time of writing this, it’s Rawhide and Fedora 33) and in Fedora ELN.

-jobs: - job: copr_build trigger: commit metadata: targets: - fedora-development - fedora-eln branch: master
+jobs: - job: copr_build trigger: commit metadata: targets: - fedora-development - fedora-eln branch: main

 If you got here and you’re still not sure why you’d need this, I can give you a real-life example.